jimingkang/SpringBoot_Wechat_Sell-master/vue_hello/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for Evention with minification
 npm run build

-# build for production and view the bundle analyzer report
+# build for Evention and view the bundle analyzer report
 npm run build --report
 ```